 General

 The presence of the Interworking element in Beacon or Probe Response frames indicates support for the GAS protocol.
 The additional presence of the GAS Extension element with the (#1293)Group Addressed GAS subfield in the GAS Extension element set to true in a GAS Initial Request frame or group addressed GAS frames indicates support for the use of group addressed GAS frames.
 The presence of the Advertisement Protocol element in Beacon or Probe Response frames indicates the advertisement protocol IDs supported in the BSS or IBSS.
 A STA transmits a GAS Query Request in either a GAS Initial Request frame or a Group Addressed GAS Request frame, and the responding STA provides the GAS Query Response or information on how to receive the GAS Query Response in a GAS Initial Response frame or Group Addressed GAS Response frame.
-The GAS Query Response shall be delivered in a single GAS Initial Response frame, in a Group Addressed GAS Response frame, or in one or more GAS Comeback Response frames; the GAS Query Response shall not be split between a GAS Initial Response frame and one or more GAS Comeback Response frames or between a Group Addressed GAS Response frame and one or more GAS Comeback Response frames.
+The GAS Query Request or Response shall be delivered in a single GAS Initial Request or Response frame, in a Group Addressed GAS Request or Response frame, or in one or more GAS Comeback Request, GAS Comeback Request Fragment or GAS Comeback Response frames.
+The GAS Initial Request or Response frame shall not include a fragment..

-The GAS message sequence diagrams are shown in Figure 11-43 (GAS frame exchange(#109) with dot11GASPauseForServerResponse equal to true(#571)), Figure 11-44 (Group addressed GAS frame exchange with a response discard(#3683)(#109)), Figure 11-45 (GAS frame exchange(#109) with GAS fragmentation and dot11GASPauseForServerResponse equal to true(#571)), Figure 11-46 (GAS frame exchange(#109) with GAS fragmentation and dot11GASPauseForServerResponse equal to false(#571)), Figure 11-47 (Group addressed GAS frame exchange with a timer(#109)), Figure 11-48 (Group addressed GAS frame exchange for a specific fragment(#3683)(#109)(#571)), and Figure 11-49 (GAS frame exchange (#109)using CAG Version(#571)).(Ed)
+The GAS message sequence diagrams are shown in Figure 11-43 (GAS frame exchange(#109) with dot11GASPauseForServerResponse equal to true(#571)), Figure 11-44 (Group addressed GAS frame exchange with a response discard(#3683)(#109)), Figure 11-45 (GAS frame exchange(#109) with GAS fragmentation and dot11GASPauseForServerResponse equal to true(#571)), Figure 11-46 (GAS frame exchange(#109) with GAS fragmentation and dot11GASPauseForServerResponse equal to false(#571)), Figure 11-47 (Group addressed GAS frame exchange with a timer(#109)), Figure 11-48 (Group addressed GAS frame exchange for a specific fragment(#3683)(#109)(#571)), Figure 11-48a, and Figure 11-49 (GAS frame exchange (#109)using CAG Version(#571)).(Ed)

 Editor: Please insert the following paragraph and Figure immediately after Figure 11-48

+Figure 11-48a describes the GAS frame exchange when the GAS Query Request is too large to fit in one MMPDU and GAS fragmentation is used for delivery.
+The number of GAS Comeback Request Fragment and GAS Comeback Response frames depends on the number of GAS fragments required for delivery of the GAS Query Request.

+Figure 11-48a GAS frame exchange with query request fragmentation

 Editor: Please make the following changes to the paragraphs below.